SAP-samples/build-codejam/README.md

 [Create an issue](https://github.com/SAP-samples/build-codejam/issues) in this repository if you find a bug or have questions about the content.

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

-## Further connections and information

-Here are a few pointers to resources for further connections and information:

 ## Contributing